storefront-x/storefront-x/docs/modules/vue-pinia.md

 ### `serverInit` & `clientInit`

 Pinia stores in SFX support something called `serverInit` and `clientInit`.
-They are special files exporting a function which runs during server/client initialization and are very useful for initialization of store data.
+They are special files exporting a composable which runs during server/client initialization and are very useful for initialization of store data.
 To create file with this special action, create a file containing `.serverInit` or `.clientInit` suffix.

 All `serverInit` & `clientInit` actions in all stores are executed in parallel, so they are great fit for fetching global data (customer, cart, etc.).
 In addition, `serverInit` actions are never shipped to the client, thus decreasing the bundle size.